Debbie Arnold

 Debbie Arnold (born 14 June 1955) is an English actress and producer.
-She is known for her portrayal of April Branning in BBC soap opera EastEnders between 1995 and 1996.
-Arnold has portrayed regular characters in EastEnders, Coronation Street, Emmerdale, Hollyoaks and Doctors.
+She is known for her portrayal of regular character April Branning in BBC soap opera EastEnders between 1995 and 1996.
+Arnold has also portrayed regular characters in Coronation Street, Emmerdale, Hollyoaks and Doctors.

 Career

 Television

 She began her career on television, in series such as the BBC comedy The Liver Birds.
 When aged 18, she was given a job impersonating Marilyn Monroe on Now Who Do You Do?.
 She then pursued voice roles, specialising in British and American dialects.

 In 1978, Arnold was a regular on the ITV gameshow 3-2-1.
 She has had roles in many television series including: Sykes (TV series), Shoestring, Terry and June, Minder, The Two Ronnies, C.A.T.S.
 Eyes, Rockliffe's Babies, The Bill, The Russ Abbot Show, The Jim Davidson Show as well as Jim Davidson's sitcom Up the Elephant and Round the Castle, Miss Marple, All Creatures Great and Small, Birds of a Feather, Jonathan Creek, M.I.T.: Murder Investigation Team, Footballers' Wives: Extra Time, Holby City and Doctors.
-She has also appeared in TV specials such as Oliver Twist, Minder on the Orient Express and, in 2009, she won an award for best actress ater starring opposite John Altman in the feature film Photoshoot.
+She has also appeared in TV specials such as Oliver Twist, Minder on the Orient Express and, in 2009, she won an award for best actress after starring opposite John Altman in the feature film Photoshoot.

 Arnold has also played regular characters in several major British soap operas.
 She played Sylvie Hicks and Carole Evans in the ITV soap opera Coronation Street, Debbie Wilson in Emmerdale, April Branning in EastEnders, Janice Bolton in Hollyoaks; she also appeared in its spin off, Hollyoaks: In the City.